About me!

 About Me!

 My interests are Carnatic Music (South Indian Classical Music) and Computers.
 Of course I listen to other types of music also, especially North Indian Classical Music.
 I had formal training in Veena from late Dr. S.Ramanathan during 1955-56.
 (He taught me 2 small krithis within 8 months of my starting tuition on Veena!).
 Thereafter I learnt from Sri A.Muthiah (who was then in the AIR, Madras) during 1965-67 and later from Sri R.Venkataraman (of the Veena,Venu,Violin fame) of Trivandrum during 1974-77.
-(All these old dates obviously mean that I am not quite young!).
-After my retirement, I have also been teaching Veena and involved in my other interest - Computers.
+After my retirement, I have also been teaching Veena and vocal music (only krithis and alapana guidance) and involved in my other interest - Computers.

-I had also given a couple of concerts in the local temple.
+I had also given a couple of concerts in the local temple and played Veena as accompaniment (in place of Violin) in a full concert.

-On 1st May, 2005 I gave a 'Musical Discourse' (along with my friend Mr. M.Ganesan) in our Sabha on 'Thyagaraja on Sangeetha Shasthra' in our local Sabha, Sangeetha Rasikar Sangam.
+On 1st May, 2005 I gave a 'Musical Discourse' (along with my friend Mr. M.Ganesan)on 'Thyagaraja on Sangeetha Shasthra' in our local Sabha, Sangeetha Rasikar Sangam.
 We sang about 15 krithis of Thyagaraja dealing with music (such as Nada loludai, Swararaga sudha etc.).
-I explained the meanings of the krithis and what I perceived as Thyagaraj's concepts on music.
+I explained the meanings of the krithis and what I perceived as Thyagaraja's concepts on music.
 Click here for a review (originally put up in the Sabha's website) of this program.

 Home